 - Canned Corn: I think that you just can't replicate the flavor of canned corn, without using canned corn.
 It's very distinctive in its flavor.

 - Corn Broth: (not pictured) The homemade corn broth added extra corniness to the mix.
 I learned about corn broth when I made my recipe for Sweet Corn Creme Brûlée .
 Seeping the corn in the cream added so much flavor, so I thought it would work here too.
 And it does.

 - Fresh California Chile: Also called an Anaheim Chili, this chili will add a bit of back flavor without adding a lot of heat.

 - Jalapeno or Serrano Pepper: This is where you can adjust your heat.
 Using a Serrano pepper will add more than a Jalapeno, but both will add heat.
-For a milder soup, removed all the seeds and membrane from the pepper.
+For a milder soup, remove all the seeds and membranes from the pepper.
 Do remember to check the heat level before adding and to use gloves and/or wash your hands well after chopping.

 - Russet Potato: Use a russet rather than a waxy potato such as red, Yukon Gold, or White Rose.
 The russet's starchiness is what will help thicken the soup.

 - Chicken Stock: Homemade preferred, but a boxed stock will work.
 Get one that does NOT contain a lot of aromatics such as carrot and celery.